-- Idea: if the location of receivers is known to all routers, multicast should be possible to exactly the receivers only! - MOSPF is an extension of OSPF, allowing multicast to be introduced into an existing OSPF unicast routing domain. - Unlike DVMRP, MOSPF is not susceptible to the normal convergence problems of distance vector algorithms. - MOSPF limits the extent of multicast traffic to group members, something e.g. DVMRP cannot always do. - Restricting the extent of multicast datagrams is desirable for high-bandwidth multicast applications or limited-bandwidth network links (or both).
+- Idea: if the location of receivers is known to all routers, multicast should be possible to exactly the receivers only! - MOSPF is an extension of OSPF, allowing multicast to be introduced into an existing OSPF unicast routing domain. - Unlike DVMRP, MOSPF is not susceptible to the normal convergence problems of distance vector algorithms. - MOSPF limits the extent of multicast traffic to group members only - Desirable for high-bandwidth multicast applications or limitedbandwidth network links (or both).